olemb/tetris/README.md

 ]
 ```

-We then to pad the field with as many new rows as we removed:
+We then need to pad the field with as many new rows as we removed:

 ```python
 while len(field) < height: